GrimReaperG/exercises/README.md

 - You can work on your own and take as much time as you like.
 - You can use external resources such as Stack Overflow and books.
 If you get help from another developer, please let us know.

-Please submit your solution by email; we will discuss with you if we have questions or need clarification about your solution.
+Please submit your solution by emailing a .zip file (do not put your solution on GitHub).
 If you choose to include a cover letter or README explaining your approach, we will take that into account as well.
+We will discuss with you if we have questions, and potentially request revision if necessary.

 ## Evaluation Criteria